FarronF/limerick-council-meetings/meetings/2022/06/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16 June 2022.md

 I will ask at the next Municipal District Meeting for an update on the promised extended

-fencing at Ballyhoura Heights, Kilfinane.---
+fencing at Ballyhoura Heights, Kilfinane.
+---
 3

 12.